sophomoric/maddie/README.md

 - each project photo has its own info page... (rebecca has many photos per project that are projects of their own)

 -rebecca has most recent version of app... update at madelinecann.com

+-cropping all versions of photo (maybe save different versions. but have one marked as cropped)